H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB dataset

 \section{The H3WB dataset}

 In this section, we describe the making of the H3WB dataset\footnote{We consider the feet keypoints as a part of the body.}.
 Our objective is to build a keypoint based 3D whole-body dataset including keypoints on the body, the face and the hands, and propose a benchmark.
-We use the same keypoint layout as COCO WholeBody dataset\cite{jin2020whole(COCO-WholeBody)} with 133 keypoints.
-To that end, we build on the widely used Human3.6M dataset\cite{journals/pami/IonescuPOS14(H36m)} for which we provide 3D whole-body keypoints.
+We use the same keypoint layout as COCO WholeBody dataset~\cite{jin2020whole(COCO-WholeBody)} with 133 keypoints.

+To that end, we build on the widely used Human3.6M dataset~\cite{journals/pami/IonescuPOS14(H36m)} for which we provide 3D whole-body keypoints.
 The H3WB building process is as follows: First, we use an off-the-shelf 2D whole-body detector combined with multi-view reconstruction to obtain an initial set of incomplete 3D whole-body keypoints.
 Next, we implement a completion network to fill in the keypoints missed by the multi-view geometric approach.
 Then, we develop a refinement method for the hands and the face to obtain more accurate keypoints.
 Finally, we perform quality assessment to select 25k 3D whole-body poses with high confidence and the 100k associated images from 4-view.